As a prepper, you want to be ready for anything.

 Now that you’ve established you need self-defense classes, what’s next?
 It’s time to find the right ones for you.
 Here’s what you should know:

-The first thing you have to know before you start is that there are different self-defense classes out there.
-Each one has their own perks but they’re not without snags, either.
+The first thing you have to know before you start is that there are different self defense classes out there.
+Each one has its own perks, but it’s not without snags, either.

 When it comes to choosing a style or sub-style, it really all comes down to your personal tastes.

-That being said, here are some things to ask yourself when looking for self-defense classes:
+That being said, here are some things to ask yourself when looking for the best self defense classes: